 Gear Up for Protection

 With a properly fit pack, a dog can carry up to one-third of its body weight.
 Reduce his load if the snow is soft or he’s postholing excessively.
 Fit the pack: Adjust the harness so it’s snug across the forelegs (you should be able to fit two fingers between his chest and the straps) and slightly snugger across the belly; weight both sides equally.
 The pack should fit the same if he’s wearing a jacket, but watch for chafing where straps overlap seams.
-Try Mountainsmith’s fleece-lined Dog Pack ($50 to $60).
+Try Mountainsmith’s K9 Dog Pack ($75).

 At night, make your dog visible so you can find him more easily.
-The Nite Ize Magic Marker light ($15) attaches to a collar so you can spot him from afar.
+The Nite Ize Spotli Rechargeable Dog Collar Light ($18) attaches to a collar so you can spot him from afar.